-San Antonio is a vibrant city located in south-central Texas, just south of the state’s capital, Austin.
+San Antonio is a vibrant city in south-central Texas, just south of the state’s capital, Austin.
 It is home to the historic Alamo Mission and the state’s only UNESCO World Heritage Site, the San Antonio Missions National Historical Park.

 Other notable attractions include the exhilarating Six Flags Fiesta Texas and the beautiful San Antonio Botanical Gardens.